MichaelRocks/libphonenumber-android/README.md

 Why?
 ----
-Google's libphonenumber is a great library but it has to major flaws when used on Android:
+Google's libphonenumber is a great library but it has a major flaw when used on Android.
- 1. ~~It adds about [7k methods][2] to a final dex.~~ Not anymore, since 7.7.0.
- 2. Internally the library uses `Class.getResourceAsStream()` method, which is [very slow on Android][3].
+Internally the library uses `Class.getResourceAsStream()` method, which is [very slow on Android][2].
 The goal of this library is to fix these two issues.

 Download